Mim-Hakkani/cycle-shop-fullstack/README.md

  * It's to your Badget
  * 180 day free services
  * connect to location detection so to tension to stolen
+  * we always see that clint is always happy ,,then we are satisfied
 ## About my Shop website functionality

  * This is totally responsive